 Customers can seamlessly interact with us online and offline for their order fulfillment.
 When placing orders on AHS Recycle, customers may choose in-person delivery at an offline AHS store or door-to-door delivery to one of our operation centers.
-For bidding orders placed on PJT Marketplace, we deliver the devices from our operation stations to the buyers through third-party delivery service providers we work with, primarily SF Express.
+For bidding orders placed on PJT Marketplace, we deliver the devices from our operation stations to the buyers through third-party delivery service providers.
 For purchase orders placed on Paipai Marketplace, we primarily utilize the services of JD Logistics to make delivery.